15 players Arsenal have taken on trial – and how they fared

 The Italian, who had just been relegated from Serie A with Piacenza, played the first half and then returned late on when Taylor left the field injured.
 How well did he do?
 Well, Arsenal signed Jens Lehmann two weeks later.

-When Praet was linked with Arsenal at the start of this summer’s transfer window, the name may have rung a bell for a few fans.
+When Praet was linked with Arsenal at the start of the 2019 summer transfer window, the name may have rung a bell for a few fans.

 The Belgian midfielder was given a chance to impress in north London as a 16-year-old, but would later claim he chose to stay at Anderlecht for academic reasons.

-Staying in school doesn’t seem to have hindered his football career all that much – the 25-year-old made his international debut under Marc Wilmots in 2014 and has made more than 100 appearances for Sampdoria since joining the Italian side in 2016.
+Staying in school doesn’t seem to have hindered his football career all that much – the 27-year-old made his international debut under Marc Wilmots in 2014 and made more than 100 appearances for Sampdoria before joining Leicester in 2019.

-The French Under-21 international even met with Arsène Wenger but moved to AC Milan instead.
+The French Under-21 international even met with Wenger but moved to AC Milan instead.

-Niang returned to north London with Rennes in last season’s Europa League and also had a short Premier League stint when Watford signed him on loan from Milan during Walter Mazzarri’s time in charge of the Hornets.
+Niang returned to north London with Rennes in the Europa League and also had a short Premier League stint when Watford signed him on loan from Milan during Walter Mazzarri’s time in charge of the Hornets.

 The midfielder was there so long ago that he had yet to declare for Croatia – he was a Swiss youth international, on the books of FC Basel, where he would remain after failing to earn an Arsenal contract.